open5e/open5e/source/monsters/tome-of-beasts/K/kikimora.rst

 creating a hidey-hole, a kikimora can teleport herself and up to 50 lb of objects to the designated location instead of making a normal move.
-This extradimensional space can only be entered by the kikimora or by a creature using a plane shift spell or ability.
-The location can be determined by casting detect magic in the area of the sigil, but it takes a successful DC 15 Intelligence (Arcana) check to plane shift into the space.
+This extradimensional space can only be entered by the kikimora or by a creature using a :ref:`srd:plane-shift` spell or ability.
+The location can be determined by casting :ref:`srd:detect-magic` in the area of the sigil, but it takes a successful DC 15 Intelligence (Arcana) check to plane shift into the space.
 Inside the hidey-hole, a kikimora can see what is going on outside the space through a special sensor.
 This sensor